EricPhifer/uof-gatsby/content/blog/a-letter-to-the-seven-churches.md

 ---
-title: 'A Letter to the Seven Churches'
+title: "A Letter to the Seven Churches"
-date: '2021-01-19T13:10:22+00:00'
+date: "2021-01-19T13:10:22+00:00"
 status: publish
-permalink: /a-letter-to-the-seven-churches
+slug: /a-letter-to-the-seven-churches
-author: uofadmin
+author: Eric Phifer
-excerpt: ''
+excerpt: ""
 type: post
 id: 358
 thumbnail: ../uploads/2021/01/church-pews-sanctuary.jpg
 category:
-    - 'The End'
+  - "The End"
-    - 'Truth in Scripture'
+  - "Truth in Scripture"
 tag:
   - church
   - churches
-    - 'end times'
+  - "end times"
   - john
   - letter
   - revelation
   - warning
 post_format: []
 ---

 Wake up Church!
 The hour is at hand.
 The Lord of Heaven’s Armies is close.
 We have known the Lamb and He does, has and will always love us; however, the Lion of Judah is returning.
 To those he loves he also rebukes and disciplines.
 (Rev. 3:19)

 Jesus speaks to seven churches of the day, which clearly equate to seven different types of churches in the end times: Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia and Laodicea.
 Each church he tells what they’re doing well and warns them of what areas to **repent**.